 Google Ads is Google's online advertising platform that allows businesses to display ads on Google's search engine results pages (SERPs), partner websites, and YouTube.
 These ads are typically pay-per-click (PPC), meaning you only pay when someone clicks on your ad.

 Google Ads operates on an auction system.
 You bid on keywords relevant to your business, and your ad's position is determined by your bid amount, Quality Score, and other factors.
 The higher your bid and Quality Score, the more likely your ad is to appear in a prominent position.
+Use the Google Quality Score Tool to improve your Account Performance!

 There are several compelling reasons to reduce your Google Ads costs: